CrosswalkEcosystem/TRAXR/docs/ARCHITECTURE.md

 ---
 ### XRPL-Native Liquidity Intelligence Layer

-TRAXR is designed as a modular, extensible, and network-agnostic analytics engine for XRPL liquidity.
+TRAXR is designed as a modular, extensible, and XRPL-first analytics engine with a network-agnostic architecture.
 It provides real-time and offline scoring, issuer diagnostics, trustline aggregation, and risk visualization — all without requiring end-users to run any XRPL infrastructure.